postevent/postevent.github.io/_posts/2014-04-14-its-official.md

 <p class="meta thinnerLighter">April 14, 2014 - Palo Alto - 11:41pm</p>

-After a few hours of hacking around with Jekyll, I've created the first strokes of what is the official corqbord blog.
+After a few hours of hacking around with Jekyll, I've created the first strokes of what is the official Corqboard blog.
 I want to thank Tom Preston-Warner and Zac Holman of Github fame for the inspiration using Jekyll and the new Github Pages technology where this blog is 'hosted'.

 What you will find here
 -----------------------